 This is the second of three articles on the topic of human capital.
 The first, Overseeing “Our Greatest Asset”, dealt with the board’s role in Human Capital Management.
-Next week’s article will deal with Organizational Culture.
+The next article in the series will deal with Organizational Culture.

 Providing oversight of an organization’s top talent has long been a core responsibility for boards of directors.
 They play a critical role in hiring and firing the CEO, evaluating the performance of top executives, and developing leadership succession plans.